Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 What if we wanted to render beautiful circles?
 Or stars?
 Or maybe something else entirely?

-We can use render props to give users of our scatterplot component the power to define how they want datapoints to render. 😱
+We can use render props to give users of our scatterplot component the power to define how they want datapoints to render. :scream:

 Think of it as a sort of inversion of control.
 Another common buzzword are "slots", or renderless components.
 The idea is that one of our props accepts a React component.

 We then use that prop to render our datapoints.

-It looks a little like this 👇
+It looks a little like this :point_down:

 ```jsx
 <Scatterplot